Fash-Mayor/The-Shed-Project/README.md

 # The Shed Project
- The Shed Project is centered areound creating tools for devices.
+ The Shed Project is centered around creating tools for devices.